OnyedikaBenjamin/peerless_tranxact/README.md

 Feel free to fork this repository and submit pull requests for enhancements or bug fixes.
 Ensure that all new features are accompanied by test cases.

 ## License
-This project is licensed by Benjamin Onyedika Udegbunam 2025
+This project is licensed by Benjamin Onyedika Udegbunam, 2025.